IBM-Cloud/docs/admin/index.md

 ### Managing users and permissions
 {: #oc_useradmin}

 You can add users to your {{site.data.keyword.Bluemix_notm}} instance from your company's user registry through LDAP.
 You can add users singly or in groups, and view user permissions.
 If you are assigned `admin` permission, you can also set and manage permissions for other users.

-To use the Admin Console to manage users, click **ADMINISTRATION &gt; USER ADMINISTRATION**.
+Click **ADMINISTRATION &gt; USER ADMINISTRATION**.

 The User Administration page displays all users for the local or dedicated instance.
 Permissions for each user are displayed.
 Permissions can be the following: None,